qossmic/deptrac/README.md

 violate any of the architectural rules you defined.
 With the optional Graphviz formatter you can visualize your layers, rules and violations.

-## Stability

-Deptrac is still in development.
-We follow [semantic versioning](https://semver.org/).
-You should expect breaking changes between minor versions in 0.x.
-We advise following the [upgrade guide](docs/upgrade.md) for any breaking changes between releases and how to address them.

 ## Documentation

 You can find the documentation in the /docs directory or visit the doc page: